John O'Donohue: Career

 O'Donohue's first published work of prose, Anam cara (1997), catapulted him into a more public life as an author, speaker and teacher, particularly in the United States.

 O'Donohue left the priesthood in 2000.

+In 2021, John Barry was inspired by O'Donohue's book Eternal Echoes (1998) to compose an album with the same name - Eternal Echoes.

 O'Donohue also devoted his energies to environmental activism, and is credited with helping spearhead the Burren Action Group, which opposed government development plans and ultimately preserved the area of Mullaghmore and the Burren, a karst landscape in County Clare.

 Later in life, O’Donohue became a prominent speaker on creativity in the workplace.
 He consulted executives in the corporate sector "on integrating a sense of soul and of beauty into their leadership and their imagination about the people with whom they work."

 Just two days after his 52nd birthday and two months after the publication of his final complete work, Benedictus: A Book of Blessings, O'Donohue died suddenly in his sleep on 4 January 2008 while on holiday near Avignon, France.
 The exact cause of death has not been released by his family, leaving writers of non-fiction to speculation regarding the cause.
 Articles and posts have listed an aneurysm, heart problem, and aspiration as possible causes.
 He was survived by his partner Kristine Fleck, his mother Josephine (Josie) O'Donohue, his brothers, Patrick (Pat) and Peter (PJ) O'Donohue, and his sister, Mary O'Donohue.

 Posthumous publications include a reprinting of The Four Elements, a book of essays, in 2010 and Echoes of Memory (2011), an early work of poetry originally collected in 1994.
 In March 2015, a series of radio conversations he had recorded with close friend and former RTÉ broadcaster John Quinn was collated and published as Walking on the Pastures of Wonder.